 6. Tow Straps

-This is one kind of ropes that is flat and a must-have thing for the outdoor camper who loves to travel on off-road.
-You can easily attach it to your car bumpers, tow hooks, and wrap around a tree.
+This is one kind of rope that is flat and a must-have thing for the outdoor camper who loves to travel off-road.
+You can easily attach it to your car bumpers, or tow hooks, and wrap it around a tree.
 You can pull up your car when it gets stuck while off-roading.
 Besides, you will need this rope if you are in habit of beasts of burden, hauling boats, and other complexities.

 Best Rope for Outdoor Use: The Must-Have Features